Appenzeller Cheese vs Halloumi Cheese

 Milk Type and Treatment

 Appenzeller Cheese is made with cow milk that is typically raw.
-Halloumi Cheese is made with cow, goat, or sheep milk.
+Halloumi Cheese is made with cow, goat, and sheep milk.

 Composition and Texture